Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 Only do this once per file at the beginning, and that's about it!

 ### Syntax Rules
-ANTLR has 3 different types of structures that define the rules for your language: Fragments, Tokens, and Rules.
+ANTLR has 3 different types of structures that define the Rules for your language: Fragments, Tokens, and Rules.
 But first, we need to break down a simple if statement to understand how they play into a language.

 #### Tokens
 Consider the following C# code: